al4th/arsatomica-ja/README.md

 (*Last updated 2020-01-03*)

-This is the git repository for Illion's atomic site.
+This is the git repository for the translation project of Illion's atomic site.
+Following readme statements are copied by the original one by Illion.
 This readme will loosely explain how the site is built and document some custom settings and things.
 (Future me, I know you're reading this.
 What did you forget this time?)

 # Overview of the site #